Have a restful half term break after or school journey this week!

-As a class we will be taking steps in our writing to improve our style and content while also working on writing speed.
+As a class we will be taking steps to make our writing more cohesive while also working on writing speed.
 Within our work on grammar and spelling we will be looking at verbs: prefixes, auxiliary verbs and adverbs specifically for sequencing events.

-Within PSHE we will be looking at how to stay healthy.
-We will think about how to maintain a healthy lifestyle and identify habits or substances that can contribute in a negative way to our health.
-We will also spend time thinking about how we see ourselves and how maintaining a positive body image is important.
+Within PSHE we will be continuing to looking at how to stay healthy.
+We will think about how to maintain a healthy lifestyle.
+We will also be looking at food and how to keep a positive relationship with food while keeping healthy.

 Parents - helping at home with Maths